omahs/docs-website/asset-metrics/network-usage/blkhgt.md

 ## Asset-Specific Details

-* Every blockchain will have a Block Height measurement as it's a fundamental aspect of the the distributed ledger technology.
+* Every blockchain will have a Block Height measurement as it's a fundamental aspect of the distributed ledger technology.

 ## Examples